 12. Exploring the Old Quarter of Hanoi at night

 As we continued walking around the Old Quarter Hanoi area, we came across another street food option that many Westerners wouldn’t go near.
 Dog on the spit, ladies and gentlemen.
-Not for the faint-hearted.
-We decided to give that one a miss.

 13. Hanoi Night Market